AndrewBudziszek/RESUME.md/README.md

 ## Experience

-### Truebill - Senior Software Engineer - Financial Wellness
+### Rocket Money _(previously Truebill)_ - Senior Software Engineer - Financial Wellness
 _May 2022 - Present_

-Software Engineer working to improve the financial health and wellness of everyone with the latest technologies.
-Creating innovative iOS, Android and web apps using React Native, Node.js, Typescript, GraphQL, PostgreSQL.
+Creating the #1 Finance App on the App Store apps used by _millions_ of people.
+Specifically worked on the Smart Savings and other automated savings features in the Rocket Money app.

+Tech Used:
+* React Native
+* Postgres
+* Node

 ### Northwestern Mutual - Senior Software Engineer/Scrum Master - Finance and Risk
 _February 2020 - May 2022_